Seabourn Odyssey deck plans

 Each of the Seabourn Odyssey cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Seabourn Odyssey staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Seabourn Odyssey (built 2009, last refurbished in 2017) is the first (now oldest) of the three old Seabourn cruise ships – together with Quest and Sojourn.
-The Seabourn ship Odyssey is the oldest in the fleet, after Windstar Cruises purchased the line’s oldest ships (new names in brackets) – Legend (Star Legend), Pride (Star Pride) and Spirit (Star Breeze).
-The Odyssey-class ships designers are Petr Yran and Bjorn Storbraaten (the Norwegian Y&S architectural firm).
-The Seabourn vessels have the biggest of all the luxury cruise ship Spa complexes at sea.
+Seabourn Odyssey (built 2009, last refurbished in 2019) is the first (now oldest) of the three old Seabourn cruise ships – together with Quest and Sojourn.
+The Seabourn ship Odyssey is the oldest in the fleet after Windstar Cruises purchased the line’s oldest ships (new names in brackets) – Legend (Star Legend), Pride (Star Pride) and Spirit (Star Breeze).
+The Odyssey-class ship's designers are Petr Yran and Bjorn Storbraaten (the Norwegian Y&S architectural firm).
+The Seabourn's vessels have the biggest of all the luxury cruise ship Spa complexes at sea.

 Seabourn Odyssey cruise ship deck plan has a total of 231 staterooms (all suites) for 450 passengers (max capacity is 540 guests), served by 340 crew/staff.
 The ship has 10 passenger decks, 3 restaurants, 10 lounges and bars, 2 pools, 6 jacuzzies, 6 elevators, no self-service laundry facilities.